Nikon Nikkor Z 40 mm f/2: Introduction

 Dustin Abbott concluded that the lens has a lot of strengths and only a few weaknesses.
 He highlighted its great price to performance ratio, fast and accurate autofocus, weather sealing, pretty bokeh, low distortion and fringing and excellent detail when slightly stopped down as positives, while strong vignetting, missing lens hood and the lens using a plastic mount as negatives.
 David Crewe of PetaPixel described the lens as discreet, lightweight, affordable and useful, while praising its edge-to-edge sharpness, silent autofocus, well-engineered lens body, smooth bokeh, with vignetting affecting only images shot wide open.
 For negatives, he pointed out the lack of lens hood and an additional control ring (besides the single configurable ring that is manual focus by default).
 Spencer Cox of Photography Life concluded that the lens offers a good optical performance at a reasonable price and a best-in-class weight.
 He praised its tight build quality, excellent autofocus accuracy and speed, very good distortion and lateral chromatic aberration performance, light weight, small size and low price.
 For the cons, its plastic lens mount, lack of controls on the lens, busy bokeh in moderately out-of-focus areas and vignetting were mentioned.

 Special Edition (SE)

 On November 8, 2022, Nikon also announced an otherwise optically identical Special Edition (SE) version of the lens, which adopts a retro design to be matched with the Nikon Zfc and Zf cameras.
-The SE lens was released on December 14, 2022.
+The SE lens was released on December 14, 2022, and uses the same firmware as the non-SE version.